SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 Standard behavior without specializations:

 * Abilities in the `abilities` set of `GameEntity` are considered enabled as soon as the game entity is created, unless a `StateChager` object disables them.
-* No ability explicitely requires sounds or to be animated.
+* No ability explicitly requires sounds or to be animated.
 For this purpose, ability specializations are used.
 * A game entity's abilities are available to **all** players, not just the owner.
 This can be limited to players with specific diplomatic stances towards the owner by inheriting `DiplomaticAbility`.

 Specializations: